francisw/soup-waiter/readme.txt

 With this plugin you will be coached with ideas to get your words flowing, topics that are trending right now with travellers, one-click royalty-free jaw-dropping photos from [Pixabay](https://pixabay.com "Pixabay") and, most important of all, you will be **creating** the content of Vacation Soup itself.

-== Installation ==
-The Soup Waiter is installed using the standard Wordpress plugin installer.
-It also installs a plugin called Timber that it needs to work.
-Follow the instructions on [WPBeginner](http://www.wpbeginner.com/beginners-guide/step-by-step-guide-to-install-a-wordpress-plugin-for-beginners/) in the section titled **Install a Plugin using WordPress Plugin Search**.
-Once you activate the Waiter plugin, you will be asked to install Timber before Vacation Soup can run.
-Please folloow the instructions on-screen.

 == Changelog ==
 See [the change history](https://github.com/francisw/soup-waiter/blob/release/CHANGELOG.md "Change Log")